 Scientists at Creative Proteomics utilize a highly quantitative method with high-performance liquid chromatography (HPLC) for the determination of cAMP levels in various samples, including Animals, Plants, Microorganisms, Cells and more.
 High-Performance Liquid Chromatography (HPLC) with UV detection is used for the determination of cAMP (254 nm) levels in a lot of biological samples.
 This Methodology provides accurate, reliable, and reproducible results of cAMP measurement, which enables us to analyze of cAMP levels in vitro and in vivo.

-cAMP is a derivative of adenosine triphosphate (ATP) and used for a second messenger for intracellular signal transduction in many different organisms in the cAMP-dependent pathway, such as regulation the effects of hormones like glucagon and adrenaline. cAMP is also involved in the activation of protein kinases in order to modulate the effects of adrenaline and glucagon. cAMP also can bind to the ion channels such as the HCN channels and then regulates the function of ion channels. cAMP also can bind with a few other cyclic nucleotide-binding proteins such as Epac1 and RAPGEF2 to regulate the related signal transduction pathway.
+cAMP is a derivative of adenosine triphosphate (ATP) and used for a second messenger for intracellular signal transduction in many different organisms in the cAMP-dependent pathway. cAMP is also involved in the activation of protein kinases in order to modulate the effects of adrenaline. cAMP also can bind to the ion channels such as the HCN channels and then regulates the function of ion channels. cAMP also can bind with a few other cyclic nucleotide-binding proteins such as Epac1 and RAPGEF2 to regulate the related signal transduction pathway.
 There are some research has suggested that the deregulation of cAMP and activation of the cAMP-controlled genes are involved in the growth of some cancers.
 Recent research also suggests that cAMP has effect on the the function of higher-order thinking in the prefrontal cortex by regulation the function of hyperpolarization-activated cyclic nucleotide-gated channels, which are ion channels that function in response to the binding of cyclic nucleotides.